amisha123prajapati/Movie-Recommendation-System/README.md

 </br></br>

 # Future Scope of this project:
 It was a learning project about recommendation system.
-This caode can be modified to dynamic web application for any real world recommendation system for example: Book recommendation, project recommendation, fashion recommenation, image recommendation etc. And by using some extra back-end programming we can make it more interactive, creative and responsive fullstack project  that will help to grow faster in business/startup.
+This code can be modified to dynamic web application for any real world recommendation system for example: Book recommendation, project recommendation, fashion recommenation, image recommendation etc. And by using some extra back-end programming we can make it more interactive, creative and responsive fullstack project  that will help to grow faster in business/startup.
 </br></br>